-Key Audit Matter - Group How the matter was addressed in the audit Risk 1: Carrying value of exploration and evaluation assets We identified and assessed the value of exploration and evaluation assets as one of the significant risks of material misstatement due to error.
-The carrying value of exploration and evaluation ("E&E") assets as at 31 December 2020 is N 44.14 billion (2019: N41.64 billion).
-This is in respect of some projects where the Group is currently in the exploration phase.
-These costs are being capitalized.
-Management has to consider the specific recognition criteria under IFRS 6: Exploration and Evaluation for Mineral Resources for which costs can be capitalized and management judgement is required to determine which costs fall under the IFRS 6 capitalization criteria.
-The E&E assets have been accumulating over a number of years and the projects are not yet in the production phase.
-As a result there is the risk that carrying value of assets may not be recoverable and impairment may be required.
-We performed the following audit procedures: Considered management's assessment of any indicators of impairment as outlined in IFRS 6: Exploration and Evaluation of Mineral Resources and their assertion that none are applicable, including the status and expiration dates of the various licenses.
-Additionally, we challenged management on the plans for the renewal of OML 90, given that the license expired in 2018.
-Challenged management on the CGUs and the key assumptions used in the impairment assessment of E&E assets; by independently verifying the forecast crude, Natural gas and NGL prices and the discount rate applied on the cash flows.
-We assessed the accuracy and relevance of management's forecasts, judgements including Competent Person Report challenging the recognition Relevant disclosures in the Consolidated and separate 2020 Financial statements: Note 16a, Exploration and evaluation assets impairment losses. of the assets; and - Performed substantive testing on a sample of additions to E&E assets during the year to assess if these were in line with capitalization criteria per IFRS 6.
-Key observations The assessment above resulted into impairment loss of #3.2billion in 2020 (2019: #12.6 billion).
-Risk 2: Oil and gas revenue recognition We identified manual adjustments to oil and gas revenue recognition as one of the most significant assessed risks of material misstatement due to fraud.
-OML 56, OML 13 and OML 60-63 are currently the crude oil and gas producing assets while Oando PLC engages in supply and trading of crude, refined and unrefined petroleum products.
-These entities account for 100% of Group revenue recognized being N477 billion for the year ended 31 December 2020 (2019: N576.6 billion).
-IFRS 15: Revenue from Contracts with customers was applicable to the above noted entities, there is a risk around the appropriate recognition of revenue in the current year due to contract modification which could result in manual adjustments to revenue.
-We performed the following audit procedures: Agreed the inputs within the calculation of revenue and contract liability to the underlying contracts for the contractual values; Performed substantive testing of inputs for the calculation to relevant third party evidence including Bill of Lading or Gas Consumption Certificates; Assessed management's application of IFRS 15 requirements and challenged them on their assessment of the contract modification; and We assessed the appropriateness of the manual journals that were recorded in revenue against the results of the substantive work performed.
-Relevant disclosures in the Consolidated and separate financial statements: Note 5, Other significant accounting policies; and Note 8, Revenue from contracts with customers.
+How the matter was addressed in the audit We performed the following audit procedures: considered management's assessment of any indicators of impairment as outlined in IFRS 6: Exploration and Evaluation of Mineral Resources and their assertion that none are applicable, including the status and expiration dates of the various licenses; challenged management on the CGUs and the key assumptions used in the impairment assessment of E&E assets; by independently verifying the forecast crude, Natural gas and NGL prices and the discount rate applied on the cash flows; we assessed the accuracy and relevance of management's forecasts, judgements including Competent Person Report challenging the recognition of the assets; and performed substantive testing on a sample of additions to E&E assets during the year to assess if these were in line with capitalization criteria per IFRS 6.
+Key observations The assessment above resulted into nil impairment loss in 2021 (2020: N3, 19 billion).
+We performed the following audit procedures: - agreed the inputs within the calculation of revenue and contract liability to the underlying contracts for the contractual values; - performed substantive testing of inputs for the calculation to relevant third party evidence including Bill of Lading or Gas Consumption Certificates; - assessed management's application of IFRS 15 requirements and challenged them on their assessment of the contract modification; and - we assessed the appropriateness of the manual journals that were recorded in revenue against the results of the substantive work performed.
 Key observations The substantive test performed did not identify any material misstatements in the occurrence of revenue.
-We did not identify any inappropriate contract modification; hence no adjustment was processed.
+We did not identify any inappropriate contract modification; hence no adjustment was processed